ionic-team/ionic-site/docs/v2/components/index.md

 Menu is a side-menu navigation that can be dragged out or toggled to show.
 Menu supports two display styles currently: overlay, and reveal.
 Overlay is the tradtional Android drawer style, and Reveal is the traditional iOS style.
 By default, Menu will adjust to the correct style for the platform.

-Along with [Tabs](#tabs), Menus are a common way to navigate through an app if you have several "root" or "top-level" views.
+Along with [Tabs](#tabs), Menus are a common way to navigate through an app if you have several "root" or "top-level" pages.
 For the basics of navigating through an Ionic app, see the [Navigation section](#navigation).

-For situations where using Tabs might not be desirable, for example if you have a large number of root views (making a TabBar impractical), a menu might be a better solution.
+For situations where using Tabs might not be desirable, for example if you have a large number of root pages (making a TabBar impractical), a menu might be a better solution.

-Menus also allow you to return to root views at any point.
+Menus also allow you to return to root pages at any point.
 This can be helpful if you have particularly deep navigation by allowing you to return to the top level of your app quickly.

 However, because Menus are not always and immediately visible on screen, they require more work for the user than Tabs.
 Make sure to weigh your priorities when designing the navigational structure of your app.